 Out-of-State Businesses –

-Investigators within the branch work cooperatively with the New Jersey State Police, inspectors from the Division of Motor Vehicles and local law enforcement agencies at weigh stations and vehicle and emission sites to check out-of-state commercial vehicles.
+Investigators within the Revenue Opportunity units work cooperatively with the New Jersey State Police, inspectors from the Division of Motor Vehicles and local law enforcement agencies at weigh stations and vehicle and emission sites to check out-of-state commercial vehicles.
 Investigators also check site locations, such as construction sites and warehouses in order to uncover non-registered or non-compliance out-of-state vendors.
 In-state vendors are also checked for tax compliance.

-of businesses is an important part of the work for Field Investigators.
+Canvassing/Educating of businesses is an important part of the work for Field Investigators.
 Investigators constantly check for new businesses in strip malls or on main streets while traveling between scheduled visits and stop in to verify proper registration and understanding by the business owner of their tax responsibilities.
 Transient vendors at the flea markets, art and craft shows, entertainment venues or special events are also regularly canvassed, even on the weekends, for registration and tax compliance purposes.
-If necessary, to combat the underground cash economy, the statutory authority to issue an on-the-spot jeopardy assessment is utilized for the uncooperative transient vendor.
+If necessary, to combat the underground cash economy, the statutory authority to issue an on-the-spot Jeopardy Assessment is utilized for the uncooperative transient vendor

-are prepared for consideration whenever questionable business or financial activity is identified by the Field Investigators in the course of their work.
+Audit/Criminal Referrals are prepared for consideration whenever questionable business or financial activity is identified by the Field Investigators in the course of their work..